 Title IX is not just about gender-based discrimination but also protects students based on sexual orientation and gender identity.

 Title IX and the Clery Act protect all students from harassment, discrimination, and violence based on their gender, gender expression, gender identity, or sexual orientation.
-LGBTQ+ individuals who feel they are being subject to harassment, discrimination or abuse may talk to the confidential Advocate Marina Wood and she can provide education, support, and resources.
+LGBTQ+ individuals who feel they are being subject to harassment, discrimination or abuse may talk to the confidential Advocate Marina Rodriguez and she can provide education, support, and resources.
 Marina has extensive experience working with LGBTQ students and is sensitive to the additional confidentiality concerns and potential barriers for survivors.
 Additionally, students can speak non-confidentially to a number of other people including but not limited to